ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/3_measurement/_index.md

     def setup(self):
         """
         Runs once during app initialization.
-        This is where you load a user interface file, define settings, and set up data structures.
+        This is where you define your settings and set up data structures.
         """

         s = self.settings